Swimm-Demo/aws-mainframe-modernization-carddemo/.swm/transaction-add-screen-cotrn02.a57xw.sw.md

 ## Fields

+### Transaction Name (TRNNAME)

+This field is used to display the transaction name.
+It is a fixed-length field with a length of 4 characters.
+The field is non-editable and is displayed in blue color.

 ### Current Date (CURDATE)

-### Transaction Name (TRNNAME)

-The Transaction Name field is a 4-character field displayed in blue color.
-It is a non-editable field, as indicated by the `ASKIP` attribute.
+This field displays the current date in the format 'mm/dd/yy'.
+It is a non-editable field with a length of 8 characters and is displayed in blue color.

 ### Program Name (PGMNAME)

-The Current Date field is an 8-character field initialized with the format 'mm/dd/yy'.
-It is displayed in blue color and is non-editable.
+This field is used to display the program name.
+It is a fixed-length field with a length of 8 characters.
+The field is non-editable and is displayed in blue color.

+Associated document: <SwmLink doc-title="Adding a new transaction (COTRN02C)" repo-id="Z2l0aHViJTNBJTNBa3luZHJ5bC1hd3MtbWFpbmZyYW1lLW1vZGVybml6YXRpb24tY2FyZGRlbW8lM0ElM0FTd2ltbS1EZW1v" repo-name="aws-mainframe-modernization-carddemo" path="/.swm/adding-a-new-transaction-cotrn02c.i090jig3.sw.md">[Adding a new transaction (COTRN02C)](https://app.swimm.io/repos/Z2l0aHViJTNBJTNBa3luZHJ5bC1hd3MtbWFpbmZyYW1lLW1vZGVybml6YXRpb24tY2FyZGRlbW8lM0ElM0FTd2ltbS1EZW1v/docs/i090jig3)</SwmLink>

 ### Current Time (CURTIME)

-The Program Name field is an 8-character field displayed in blue color.
-It is a non-editable field, as indicated by the `ASKIP` attribute.
+This field displays the current time in the format 'hh:mm:ss'.
+It is a non-editable field with a length of 8 characters and is displayed in blue color.

 ### Account ID Input (ACTIDIN)

-The Current Time field is an 8-character field initialized with the format 'hh:mm:ss'.
-It is displayed in blue color and is non-editable.
+This field is used to input the account ID.
+It is an editable field with a length of 11 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Card Number Input (CARDNIN)

-The Account ID Input field is an 11-character field where users can enter the account number.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is numeric.
+This field is used to input the card number.
+It is an editable field with a length of 16 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Transaction Type Code (TTYPCD)

-The Card Number Input field is a 16-character field where users can enter the card number.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is numeric.
+This field is used to input the transaction type code.
+It is an editable field with a length of 2 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Transaction Category Code (TCATCD)

-The Transaction Type Code field is a 2-character field where users can enter the transaction type code.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is numeric and not empty.
+This field is used to input the transaction category code.
+It is an editable field with a length of 4 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Transaction Source (TRNSRC)

-The Transaction Category Code field is a 4-character field where users can enter the transaction category code.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is numeric and not empty.
+This field is used to input the transaction source.
+It is an editable field with a length of 10 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Transaction Description (TDESC)

-The Transaction Source field is a 10-character field where users can enter the transaction source.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is not empty.
+This field is used to input the transaction description.
+It is an editable field with a length of 60 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Transaction Amount (TRNAMT)

-The Transaction Description field is a 60-character field where users can enter the transaction description.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is not empty.
+This field is used to input the transaction amount.
+It is an editable field with a length of 12 characters.
+The field is underlined, displayed in green color, and is initially blank.
+The format for the amount is specified as '(-99999999.99)'.

 ### Original Date (TORIGDT)

-The Transaction Amount field is a 12-character field where users can enter the transaction amount.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it follows the format '-99999999.99' and is not empty.
+This field is used to input the original date of the transaction.
+It is an editable field with a length of 10 characters.
+The field is underlined, displayed in green color, and is initially blank.
+The format for the date is specified as '(YYYY-MM-DD)'.

 ### Processing Date (TPROCDT)

-The Original Date field is a 10-character field where users can enter the original date of the transaction.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it follows the format 'YYYY-MM-DD' and is not empty.
+This field is used to input the processing date of the transaction.
+It is an editable field with a length of 10 characters.
+The field is underlined, displayed in green color, and is initially blank.
+The format for the date is specified as '(YYYY-MM-DD)'.

 ### Merchant ID (MID)

-The Processing Date field is a 10-character field where users can enter the processing date of the transaction.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it follows the format 'YYYY-MM-DD' and is not empty.
+This field is used to input the merchant ID.
+It is an editable field with a length of 9 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Merchant Name (MNAME)

-The Merchant ID field is a 9-character field where users can enter the merchant ID.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is numeric and not empty.
+This field is used to input the merchant name.
+It is an editable field with a length of 30 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Merchant City (MCITY)

-The Merchant Name field is a 30-character field where users can enter the merchant name.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is not empty.
+This field is used to input the merchant city.
+It is an editable field with a length of 25 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Merchant Zip (MZIP)

-The Merchant City field is a 25-character field where users can enter the merchant city.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is not empty.
+This field is used to input the merchant zip code.
+It is an editable field with a length of 10 characters.
+The field is underlined, displayed in green color, and is initially blank.

 ### Confirmation (CONFIRM)

-The Merchant Zip field is a 10-character field where users can enter the merchant zip code.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it is not empty.

-### Error/Status Message (ERRMSG)

-The Confirmation field is a single-character field where users can confirm the transaction by entering 'Y' or 'N'.
-It is displayed in green color with an underline highlight.
-The field is validated to ensure it contains a valid value (Y/N).
+This field is used to confirm the transaction.
+It is an editable field with a length of 1 character.
+The field is underlined, displayed in green color, and the user must input 'Y' for yes or 'N' for no.

 &nbsp;

-*This is an auto-generated document by Swimm 🌊 and has not yet been verified by a human*
+_This is an auto-generated document by Swimm 🌊 and has not yet been verified by a human_

-<SwmMeta version="3.0.0"><sup>Powered by [Swimm](https://staging.swimm.cloud/)</sup></SwmMeta>
+<SwmMeta version="3.0.0"><sup>Powered by [Swimm](https://app.swimm.io/)</sup></SwmMeta>